e1ixyz/ReportSystem/README.md

 It captures context (chat), stacks duplicate reports, supports rich in-chat UI with hover tooltips, and can export HTML chat logs via a tiny built-in web server.

 > **Status:** actively evolving.
-This README reflects the current feature set and the latest config/UX we've discussed.
+This README reflects the current feature set and the latest config/UX.

 * * * * *